-- You can set a selfie timer countdown duration within the range of two to ten seconds.
-The further you drag, the longer the duration. - To cancel an ongoing countdown, touch anywhere on the screen except where the selfie timer icon is displayed or press the shutter button.
+- · You can set a self-timer countdown duration within the range of two to ten seconds.
+The further you drag. the longer the duration. - To cancel an ongoing countdown, touch anywhere on the screen except where the self-timer icon is displayed. - To cancel an ongoing countdown, touch anywhere on the screen except where the self-timer icon is displayed or press the shutter button.